 Colic gets better on its own after a few months.
-There are not many treatment options for colic, but the following tips may help you deal with a colicky baby.
+There are not many treatment options for the problem, but the following tips may help.

 Comforting your baby

-There is no "best" way to comfort your baby or reduce the symptoms of colic.
+There is no 'best' way to comfort your baby or reduce the symptoms of colic.
 Different babies respond to different methods, so you may have to see what works best for you.
-Here are some suggestions:
+The following suggestions may help:

-- Holding your baby during a crying episode can sometimes help, as can wrapping them snugly in a blanket.
+- Holding your baby during a crying episode can sometimes help, as can wrapping them snugly in a blanket or baby sling.

 - Sit your baby upright during feeding to prevent them from swallowing air.

 - Don't drink too much tea, coffee and other caffeine-containing drinks if you are breastfeeding.
 Some women also find that spicy food and alcohol can aggravate colic.